When Must Exposure Control Plans Be Updated

 Turnover happens.
 Promotions happen.
 Reorganizations happen.

 When an employee moves into a role with occupational exposure — or moves out of one — the exposure determination section needs updating.
-The training records need to align.
+Day to day, the training records need to align.
 The vaccination offer status needs to be current.

 This is especially messy in facilities with float pools, traveling staff, or frequent temp agency use.
-If your plan lists job titles but not specific names, you still need to know which current employees fall under each title.
+Still, if your plan lists job titles but not specific names, you still need to know which current employees fall under each title.
 And that list changes.

 When the plan itself reveals deficiencies